Indian skies inviting, but no takers for airlines

 "You cannot afford to let civil aviation be a lame duck, not in something the size of India.
 You will have to find a way to make it work."

-Other Indian airlines like Jet Airways (JET.NS) and Spicejet (SPJT.BO) are also in the red.
+Other Indian airlines like Jet Airways and Spicejet are also in the red.

 Foreign airlines are not allowed to take a stake in a domestic Indian airline but the government has been sitting for years on a proposal to allow them to take a maximum 49 percent share.
 The move could be passed by parliament later this year.